esl/amoc/README.md

 ### Don't stop scenario on exit

 There is one problem with the `bin/amoc console` command.
-When you exit the Erlang shell scenario is stopped (in fact the erlang nodes are killed).
-To prevent thath start the amoc node in the background using `bin/amoc start`.
+When you exit the Erlang shell the scenario is stopped (in fact the erlang nodes are killed).
+To prevent that start the amoc node in the background using `bin/amoc start`.
 Now you can run commands by attaching to the amoc's node with `bin/amoc attach`, typing a command and then pressing Ctrl+D to exit the shell.
-After thath stpes scenario will keep running.
+After that the scenario will keep running.